AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/development-environment.md

 ## Install Node.js (and npm){#node-js}

-Asset Compute workers are [Node.js](https://nodejs.org/) applications, and thus require Node.js 10+ (and npm) to develop and build.
+Asset Compute workers are [Node.js](https://nodejs.org/)-based, and thus require Node.js 10+ (and npm) to develop and build.

 + [Install Node.js (and npm)](../../local-development-environment/development-tools.md#node-js) in the same manner as for traditional AEM development.